azconcept-droid/azconcept-droid/README.md

 - 👋 Hi, I’m Azeez
 - 👀 I’m interested in DevOps and Fullstack.
-- 🌱 I’m currently learning Software Engineering.
+- 🌱 I’m currently learning and growing.
 - 💞️ I’m looking to collaborate on C and Python projects.
 - 📫 Reach me at azconcept2016@gmail.com